Hot Hungarian paprika and chipotle en adobo sauce bring a bold smokiness to these easy-to-make Smoky Chipotle Sloppy Joes.

 - Chips (put potato chips on a sandwich!)

 Store any leftover Chiptole Sloppy Joe meat in a lidded container in the refrigerator for up to 5 days.
 It also freezes well; for best results, use within 3-6 months.

 What is a Sloppy Joe anyways?

 Learning time folks!
-A Sloppy Joe is a type of “loose meat” sandwich with tomato sauce or ketchup, typically made with ground beef and served on a hamburger bun.
-These elements must be present at a minimum, though variations exist where ground pork or chicken is used and other ingredients like onions, peppers, Worchestershire sauce, and other seasonings are incorporated.
+A Sloppy Joe is a type of "loose meat" sandwich with tomato sauce or ketchup, typically made with ground beef and served on a hamburger bun.
+These elements must be present at a minimum, though variations exist where ground pork or chicken is used.
+Other ingredients like onions, peppers, Worchestershire sauce, and other seasonings are typically incorporated into the mix.

 Would a Sloppy Joe by any other name taste as good?

 Yes, indeed.
 Depending on where in the United States you are, you may know Sloppy Joes by another name, like barbecues, dynamites, or Sloppy Janes.

 What is the history of Sloppy Joes?
 Where the hell did the original name come from anyways?